jcpny1/recipe-cat/README.md

 It was developed using Ruby v2.3.1.

-The user can add recipes, view everyone's recipes, search recipes by ingredient, favorite a recipe, and comment on a recipe.
+The user can add recipes, view recipes, search recipes by ingredient, favorite a recipe, and comment on a recipe.

 This application was created to meet the requirements of the learn.co Rails portfolio project.